icywaffle/marketboardproject/README.md

 Extracts game assets from Final Fantasy XIV, i.e. Item Icons.

 ## Current Features
-Profits / Costs of Items you want to craft.
+A search to be able to look for what items you want to craft.
+Percentage of profit made if you currently sold according to the lowest listed price.
 Sorted List of items with most profits.

 ## Future Features